Ahlfors-regular conformal dimension and energies of graph maps: Combinatorial modulus

 The covering $\cS^N$ has $K^N$-bounded-overlap with the covering $\cS$.
 By Lemma \ref{lemma:bounded_overlap}, we conclude

 The other bound follows by symmetry. \end{proof}

 The next two lemmas are technically convenient.

 A graph~$G$ has a natural covering~$\cE$ whose elements are the closed edges of~$G$.
 There is also a \emph{partial covering}~$\cE^\circ$ whose elements are the interiors of the edges of~$G$.
-Since~$\cE^\circ$ does not cover all of~$G$, there are certain paths (constant paths at vertices) with length~$0$ and undefined modulus.
-However, any non-constant path intersects at least one element of $\cE^\circ$, so if we restrict ourselves to families of non-constant paths we do not run into trouble.
+Since~$\cE^\circ$ does not cover all of~$G$, there are certain curve families (constant curves at vertices) with length~$0$ and undefined modulus.
+However, any non-constant curve intersects at least one element of $\cE^\circ$, so if we restrict ourselves to families of non-constant curves we do not run into trouble defining $q$-modulus with respect to $\cE^\circ$.